wavesoftware/java-eid-exceptions/README.md

 ### Releases

+- 1.2.0
+  - Major performance tweaks and tests for `EidPreconditions` methods #4
+  - Major performance tweaks and tests for `Eid` class #2
+  - Switched to new OSSRH maven template
+  - Switched to Git Flow via jgitflow plugin
 - 1.1.0
   - Adding support for formatted messages in exceptions and also in utility methods of `EidPreconditions`
 - 1.0.1